Hot Fudge Recipe & 3 Variations

 Equipment you’ll need: saucepan, stove

-It’s a special treat for sure.
-Did you know that hot fudge sauce is so easy to make?
 My mom used to whip up this quick sauce when unexpected guests happened to stop by or when she felt we all needed a quick pick-me-up dessert.
 With just a few pantry items, you’re on track to a rather wonderful (and just a bit indulgent) dessert that few people would turn down.
+It’s perfect on vanilla ice cream!

 - Peanut butter hot fudge